 Medicare Advantage plans entered the marketplace in the 90’s.
 Congress created them as a way for you to get your Medicare Part A and B benefits from a private insurance company.
 You agree to use that plan’s network for your care, although PPO options will also give you some out of network benefits.

 Medicare Advantage plans in Nevada can have very low premiums.
-However, unlike Medigap plans, you will have copays for your services as you go along.
+However, unlike most Medigap plans, you will have copays for your services as you go along.
 You might spend $10 – $15 to see a primary care doctor.
 Specialists may cost more like $40 – $50 per visit.
-Higher copays often exist for other services including hospital stays and surgeries.
+Higher copays often exist for other services, including hospital stays and surgeries.
 Be sure to carefully review the plan’s summary of benefits to see what you can expect to spend.

 Medicare Advantage plans in Nevada come in several different formats.
 Medicare HMO plans require you to use the network for all care except emergencies.
 You will choose a primary care physician and see him first if you need a referral to a specialist.